We are a pro-choice community health centre that advances and advocates for the sexual health, health, and well being of youth.

 - Input from clients, staff, volunteers, and community partners informs the work we do and inspires us to innovate and take action for social change.

-- Providing responsive, client-centered services means being pro-choice, youth-positive, woman-positive, sex-positive and lesbian, gay, bisexual, trans, queer-positive.
+- Providing responsive, client-centered services means being pro-choice, youth-positive, woman-positive, sex-positive and two-spirit, lesbian, gay, bisexual, trans, queer-positive.

 - Providing accurate and understandable information empowers individuals to make informed choices.

 - Maintaining transparency and fulfilling our accountability to our many stakeholders will support their continued trust in us.